 During the latter part of the war an estimated eighteen Auto Union team cars were hidden in a colliery outside Zwickau, Saxony, where within the Horch factory the Auto Union race shop was based.
 In 1945 the Russians discovered these Silver Arrows.
 They were shipped back to Moscow where they were distributed to scientific institutes and motor manufacturers for research.
 Most of the cars were probably reduced to scrap but so far five vehicles have been recovered ranging from collections of parts to almost complete cars.
 Restoration work has been carried out by a British firm Crosthwaite and Gardiner giving us the Auto Unions we see today.

-What's your Auto Union worth?
-Take a look at this list of Auto Union price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Auto Union price guide: sold listings for a value indication.